eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - <https://github.com/eu-digital-identity-wallet/architecture-and-reference-framework/>

-### 8.2 Update
+### 9.2 Update
 To ensure steady and fast progress on elaborating and updating this document, the following process and work methodology is applied.

-The eIDAS Expert Group should maintain a backlog, which is a prioritised list of work items to complete the ARF.
+The eIDAS Expert Group SHOULD maintain a backlog, which is a prioritised list of work items to complete the ARF.
 The backlog will be updated based on feedback from the eIDAS Expert Group, LSPs, the Commission or other stakeholders such as international standardisation organisations.
 For instance, feedback from the development of the reference implementation of an EUDI Wallet and ensuing drafts of detailed technical specifications may prompt new work items.

 The European Commission (DG CONNECT) will organise the work on the backlog items and will facilitate that work is progressing according to the expected timeline.

 The eIDAS Expert Group will regularly discuss and compare different proposals regarding technical solutions, recommendations and requirements related to the relevant backlog issue with a view of updating the ARF.
-The eIDAS Expert Group shall in this regard maintain a list of Architecture Decision Records (ADRs), so that it is possible to keep track of and understand the motivation behind technical decisions described in the ARF.
+The eIDAS Expert Group SHALL in this regard maintain a list of Architecture Decision Records (ADRs), so that it is possible to keep track of and understand the motivation behind technical decisions described in the ARF.

-Any changes and/or updates to this document shall be agreed by the eIDAS Expert Group.
+Any changes and/or updates to this document SHALL be agreed by the eIDAS Expert Group.
 The eIDAS Expert Group will convene in regular meetings, with the objective to discuss and approve new release of this document, as well as updating the development backlog.

 This document will be aligned to the outcome of the legislative negotiations of the proposal for a European Digital Identity Framework with updates being made accordingly.

-#### 8.2.1 Document versioning
+#### 9.2.1 Document versioning

 To avoid interoperability issues and changes to the ARF going unnoticed, version control system and the following semantic versioning scheme will